Nonuniform-temperature effects on the phase transition in an Ising-like model: The stablest order parameter profile

-Since the temperature is spatially nonuniform, the local order parameter which maximizes the weight function is never again determined by minimizing the effective potential $\partial V[\sigma]/\partial\sigma =0$, but satisfies the extreme value condition of the weight function, $\delta P[\sigma]/\delta\sigma =0$.
+In this section, we figure out the stablest order parameter profile which maximizes the probability.
+Since the temperature is spatially nonuniform, the local order parameter which maximizes the probability distribution function is never again determined by minimizing the effective potential $\partial V[\sigma]/\partial\sigma =0$, but satisfies the extreme value condition, $\delta P[\sigma]/\delta\sigma =0$.
 Explicitly, we have